SIAMALASAD/host-website-template/README.md

 # A template for a hosting website.
-You can use this site for hosting or other related business site.
+You can use this template for hosting or other related business site.